alien4cloud/alien4cloud.github.io/documentation/3.0.0/user_guide/catalog_workspaces.md

 # Delete the workspace plugin

-Admin user's can remove the workspace plugin.
-However a bug can occur if some CSAR are in locate in user or application workspace during this suppresion.
-To avoid it, we recommed to move all CSAR to the global workspace before this operation.
+Admin users can remove the workspace plugin.
+However a bug can occur if some CSAR are used by a user or an application workspace during this suppression.
+To avoid it, we recommend to move all CSAR to the global workspace before this operation.